kgilds/kevinsblogIII/posts/2021-12-22-command-line/index.md

 tags:
   - Command Line
   - ls
-image:
-  caption: ''
-  focal_point: ''
 ---

 Here is a fun video/content on using the command line.
 [Command Line](https://www.elithecomputerguy.com/2019/08/linux-command-line-navigation/).
 Good stuff with `ls` command and navigation.